 Ted’s journey toward specialization began in the spring of 2015, when Buchbinder decided to explore new opportunities in the NFP market.
 After many years working with non-profit organizations, Ted became known as the “go-to NFP guy.”
-So, when the time came for Buchbinder to appoint a leader to the newly organized NFP practice group, Ted’s name was first on the list.
+When the time came for Buchbinder to appoint a leader to the newly organized NFP practice group, Ted’s name was first on the list.
 “When the firm came to me with this new role, it was daunting.
 I didn’t have much marketing experience, but I knew I had to go for it if I wanted to grow professionally.”

 To get his newly formed practice group on the right path, Ted’s set out to form a capable team.
 He knew it would be important to collaborate with partners and non-partner members from multiple offices that had exposure to NFP clients.
 Once the right people were in place, the professionally diverse group got to work.
 “At first, I was only focused on the long game – getting more clients.
 But as the group matured, I realized we needed to establish Buchbinder as a household name among nonprofits in our market areas.”